nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-## Filter feature
+## Filter

 ### Current Implementation

-The 'filter' feature is implemented by the 'FilterCommand' class which extends its parent 'Command' class.
-The structure of the 'filter' feature can be summarized via the sequence diagram shown below.
+The `filter` feature is implemented by the `FilterCommand` class which extends its parent `Command` class.
+The structure of the `filter` feature can be summarized via the sequence diagram shown below.

 ![Filter Sequence Diagram](images/FilterCommandSequenceDiagram.png)
+{:diagram}

 This method is implemented to support the feature of filtering students by the tags that is assigned to them.

-The 'FilterCommand' supports one operation:
+The `FilterCommand` supports one operation:

-- 'FilterCommand#execute()' - Overrides the 'execute()' method of its parents 'Command' class and is the default operation to be executed.
+- `FilterCommand#execute()` - Overrides the `execute()` method of its parent's `Command` class and is the default operation to be executed.
 This will update the filtered list in the dashboard shown to the user based on the tag set by the user

-### General flow for FilterCommand
+### General flow for `FilterCommand`

-The flow for 'FilterCommand#execute' is as such:
+The flow for `FilterCommand#execute` is as such:

-Step 1: The tag to be used for filtering is retrieved from the user input
+1. The tag to be used for filtering is retrieved from the user input

-Step 2: The tag input will then be parsed into the filter parser which will then return a new Filter Command
+2. The tag input will then be parsed into the filter parser which will then return a new Filter Command

-Step 3: The filter command will then be immediately executed to filter the current list of students via their assigned tags
+3. The filter command will then be immediately executed to filter the current list of students via their assigned tags

-Step 4: The result list of students will then be shown back to the user via the dashboard
+4. The result list of students will then be shown back to the user via the dashboard

-## EditStudent features
+## Student Editing

 This is a set of features with similar implementations that allows user to modify the `Student` object.
 Currently, the features supported are: